If your new Pixel 2 has screen burn-in here's what to do

 If you bought it through Google

-If your return window has closed, but you're within the first year of ownership you can still have your Pixel 2 XL ($849.99 at Best Buy) replaced or repaired by Google.
+If your return window has closed, but you're within the first two years of ownership you can still have your Pixel 2 XL ($849.99 at Verizon Wireless) replaced or repaired by Google.
 Visit Google's warranty page to start the process.

 This is where things get a bit legalese-y.
 Google defines a defective device as suffering from one of the following:

-Note: Editor's note: This story has been updated to reflect Google's new 2-year warranty for the Pixel 2 and Pixel 2 XL.